-Often, users try to comprehend the many advanced capabilities of Vertica.
+Often, people try to understand how to do IoT data analytics with their tool of choice, such as Vertica.
 Doing so can present some difficulty, especially if you are alone.

 Whether you are identifying useful and meaningful data, loading and preparing it, or just understanding the basic concepts of what you are trying to discover, each of these steps can present a road block to your progress.

 In an attempt to address some of these issues, and following up on a series of presentations delivered at a number of EMEA Big Data and Machine Learning Meetups (London, Cambridge and Munich), the 2017 UK Vertica User Forum and British Computer Society (BCS) Advanced Programming Specialist Group, this series of blog posts was prepared to cover a number of interesting and useful topics.

 Over the course of this series, we will cover a whole range of topics and subject areas.